MTstateIntroStats/IntroStatActivitiesHybrid/index.Rmd

     - Review the activity solutions in the Math and Stat Center, and take notes on key points.
     - Complete any remaining assigned readings videos, and quizzes for the week.
     - Complete the week's homework assignment.
-    - Attend weekly review sessions
+    - Attend weekly review sessions or complete the review worksheets

 \nocite{*}